barbaradalmaso/JHU-Genomic-Data-Science/1. Introduction To Genomic Technologies/Quiz 1.md

 * Helping us digest food
 * Enveloping viruses that infect a cell
 * Regulating body temperature

+### Answer
 ```
-Answer: Producing all the proteins that a person requires for life
+Producing all the proteins that a person requires for life
 ```

 ## Question 10